shoutem/shoutem.github.io/_posts/1-7-2-SettingsTypesInExtension.md

 ##### Default settings

-Each settings can have its default value, so you don’t need to check whether setting is undefined.
-This value is defined in `settings` fields, which is adjacent to `settingsPage(s)` fields, for every settings type.
+Each settings can have its default value, so you don’t need to check if the setting is undefined.
+This default value is defined in `settings` fields, which is adjacent to `settingsPage(s)` fields, for every settings type.

 ##### Manipulation of settings

-Settings can be manipulated with the functions inside of `@shoutem/builder-sdk` package.
+Settings can be manipulated using various functions available in the `@shoutem/builder-sdk` package.

 ## Extension settings

-Extension settings are global settings shared through all extension parts within extension installation.
+Extension settings are global settings shared throughout all extension parts within an extension installation.

 ##### Place